Chandernagore Municipal Corporation: Elections

 About the 2010 municipal elections, The Guardian wrote, "Today's municipal elections are unlike any for decades: the Communists, who have held West Bengal's main towns almost without a break since the 1970s, are facing disaster.
 This time defeat is likely to be definitive and could signal the beginning of the end for the Communist Party of India-Marxist [CPI(M)]."

 In the 2005 municipal elections for Chandernagore Municipal Corporation, CPI(M) won 20 seats, Trinamool Congress 10 seats and others 3 seats.

+Current members

+Chandannagar Municipal Corporation has a total of 33 members or councillors, who are directly elected after a term of 5 years.
+The council is led by the Mayor.
+The latest elections were held in 12 February 2022.
+The current mayor of Chandannagar is Ram Chakraborty of the Trinamool Congress.
+The current deputy mayor is Munna Agarwal of the Trinamool Congress.